SCHEDULE AN APPOINTMENT

 Most of us are familiar with the term language—the ability to use words to communicate with other people.
-As speech-language therapists and audiologists, though, we break the idea of language down into smaller pieces.
-First, we clarify between receptive language and expressive language.
-While expressive language involves the use of language to express our thoughts, feelings, and needs to others, receptive language involves our ability to receive the messages of others.
-When a child has difficulty understanding the language of others, we say he is having difficulty with receptive language.
+As speech-language therapists and audiologists, we break the idea of language down into smaller pieces.
+Receptive language involves our ability to receive the messages of others.
+When a child has difficulty understanding the language of others, we say they are having difficulty with receptive language.

 Of course, children aren’t born with the ability to understand language.
 Their receptive language skills unfold over time as they grow and experience the world around them.

-- By one year, children already understand up to fifty words that are spoken to them.
-At this age, your little one will follow very simple directions that he’s heard often.
-You’ll also notice that he shows you he understands your simple questions like, “do you want to eat?” by crawling (or walking!) to his high chair.
+By one year,children already understand up to fifty spoken words.
+At this age, your little one will be able to follow simple familiar directions.
+You’ll also notice that he understands your simple questions.
+For example, he may respond by walking or crawling to his high chair when you ask “do you want to eat?

-- At 3 years old, your child will understand a variety of questions, including “where,” “what” “who” and “why,” He’ll also show you that he comprehends concept words such as color, position, size, and number; for example, he’ll be able to show you the big cup, give you just one cheerio, and put something on the table.
+At 3 years old your child will understand a variety of questions, including those beginning with “where,” “what,” “who,” and “why.”
+He’ll also show you that he comprehends concept words, such as color, position, size, and number.
+For example, he’ll be able to show you the big cup or give you the yellow car.